This post originally appeared on Vaccines Work.

 But that doesn’t mean they’re not on their way.

-Let’s take a look at five areas where new vaccines are being developed, each one of which could make a huge difference to people’s health worldwide if realized.
+Here are five areas where new vaccines are being developed, each one of which could make a huge difference to people’s health worldwide if realised.

 Although treatment drugs, such as antiretrovirals, have seen great advances and price drops since the 1990s, and prevention campaigns have had broad success, there is still no vaccine for HIV/AIDS.